jmahler/easy2ban/README.md

     $ echo "192.168.3.4 XXX" >> local.log
     $ echo "192.168.3.4 XXX" >> local.log
     $ echo "192.168.3.4 XXX" >> local.log

+You should see ban files being created with their ban time.
+And you should see the easy2ban-ipban daemon creating iptables rules to ban these hosts.

+    $ sudo iptables -vnL easy2ban

 AUTHOR
 ------